 B. All time limits herein shall consist of calendar days exclusive of legal holidays, Saturdays and Sundays.
 The time limits indicated hereunder shall be considered maximum unless extended by mutual agreement in writing.
 Grievances submitted after the close of the school year in June and prior to the opening of school in September shall be processed as speedily as is practicable.

 C. Level One.
 A teacher with a grievance (hereinafter grievant) shall present it to the grievant's principal either directly or through the Association within thirty (30) calendar days from the date when the grievant became aware, or should have become aware, of the occurrence of the grievance.
 In the event that the teacher is not directly responsible to an individual principal, then the grievant shall present it to the grievant's immediate supervisor.
 The principal or the grievant's immediate supervisor will respond in writing within 10 days of grievance presentation.

 Level Two.
-If the grievance is not resolved to the satisfaction of the grievant within six days after submission at Level One, the grievant either directly or through the Association may present the grievance in writing to the Superintendent.
+If the grievance is not resolved to the satisfaction of the grievant within six days after the response in writing at Level One, the grievant either directly or through the Association may present the grievance in writing to the Superintendent.
 The Superintendent will schedule a meeting to hear the grievance and discuss possible resolution.
 This meeting will take place within six days of receipt of written grievance.
 The Superintendent will respond in writing within 10 days of grievance presentation.

 Level Three.
-If the grievance is not resolved to the satisfaction of the grievant within six days after submission at Level Two, the grievant either directly or through the Association may present the grievance in writing to the Committee.
+If the grievance is not resolved to the satisfaction of the grievant within six days after the response in writing at Level Two, the grievant either directly or through the Association may present the grievance in writing to the Committee.
 The Committee will schedule a meeting to hear the grievance and discuss possible resolution.
 This meeting will take place within twenty days of receipt of written grievance.
 The Committee will respond in writing within 10 days of the grievance presentation.

 Level Four.
-If the grievance is not resolved to the satisfaction of the grievant within 30 days after submission to Level Three and if the Association indicates in writing addressed to the Committee that the grievance is, in the considered opinion of the Association, meritorious and that it involves in the opinion of the Association the interpretation or application of this agreement, the grievant may submit the grievance in writing to arbitration as hereinafter provided (said opinion shall be attached to the submission to arbitration).
+If the grievance is not resolved to the satisfaction of the grievant within 30 days after the response in writing at Level Three and if the Association indicates in writing addressed to the Committee that the grievance is, in the considered opinion of the Association, meritorious and that it involves in the opinion of the Association the interpretation or application of this agreement, the grievant may submit the grievance in writing to arbitration as hereinafter provided (said opinion shall be attached to the submission to arbitration).

 D. A teacher may present a grievance to the Committee and have such grievance heard without intervention by the exclusive representative of the employee organization representing said teacher, provided that the exclusive representative is afforded the opportunity to be present at such conferences and that any adjustment made shall not be inconsistent with the terms of this agreement.